AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 -   You can set a legend for the current page of fixtures using the
-    \[Set Legend\] function from the main Program menu, then \[Page Legends\], then the page tab which you like to change (if pages are not shown you can enable this int the context menu).
-The legend is shown on the touch button for the page and on the HUD.
+    \[Set Legend\] function from the main Program menu, then \[Page Legends\], then the page tab which you like to change (if pages are not shown you can enable this in the context menu).
+The legend is shown on the touch button for the page.

 Fixture Button Halo
 -------------------